 Modern Combat 5 emulates the Call of Duty console game template, and it feels right at home with analog sticks and triggers.
 The quick-hit missions are solid fun, and the multiplayer combat is a delight if you can find enough players to face off against.
 And it's free, albeit with an energy system and paid perks to contend with.
 Andrew Hayward

 Like Geometry Wars 3, Xenowerk is an arcade-style game built for analog sticks, as you guide a gun-toting heroine through alien-infested facilities.
 This is a very fun little shooter to experience if you do have a gamepad, as the twin-stick controls work well for movement and blasting, and there's a visceral thrill to the combat.
 It can be repetitive, but it's very easy to get your money's worth out of Xenowerk.
 Andrew Hayward

 What other shooting & action games are compatible with Bluetooth gamepads and MFi controllers?

 If you're into a spot of action, here are some more MFi-compatible games to look out for.

 Monster Hunter Freedom Unite (£14.99)

-Only One (free)
+Only One (FREE)

-The next category is... sports games.
+Our final category is... sports games.

 Sports titles don't get any bigger than the annual football festival that is FIFA.
 Adding a controller to the affair makes a massive improvement to the experience and really brings the furious action alive.
 FIFA Mobile features a range of management options, skill challenges, online gameplay, and a new Attack mode that pits forwards against defenders in a training ground-style challenge.